pcjustin/resume/resume.md

 **Pegatron** Senior Software Engineer __2010 to 2014__
-	Prototyped a set-up-box(STB) for customer using Broadcom's solution.(Microsoft) Prototyped an Android(2.1) TV using SiS' MIPS solution.(ZTE) Prototyped an IoT gateway using HNAP.(Arris)
-	Prototyped an IPTV for media-ondemand application.(China Telecom) Optimized an filesystem stack for RAM-limited embedded systems.
+	Prototyped a set-up-box(STB) for customer using Broadcom's solution.(Microsoft) Prototyped an Android(2.1) TV using SiS' MIPS solution.(ZTE) Prototyped an IoT gateway using Cisco HNAP.(Arris) Prototyped an IPTV for media-ondemand application.(China Telecom) Optimized an filesystem stack for RAM-limited embedded systems.